Kowloon Masjid and Islamic Centre: Personnel

-The chief imam of Hong Kong Mufti Muhammad Arshad (M.A. in Islamic studies) has served as the imam and khateeb of this mosque since 2001.And this is the Chief Imam of Hong Kong from the Muslims of Hong Kong.
+The chief imam of Hong Kong Mufti Muhammad Arshad (M.A. in Islamic studies) has served as the imam and khateeb of this mosque since 2001 and is the Chief Imam of Hong Kong for the Muslims of Hong Kong.
 He also teaches the mosque's Arabic language course, and delivers the Friday sermons in Urdu, English and Arabic.
 He is also responsible for the issuance of fatwa and Quranic maktabs.
 In addition, he is an instructor at the Hong Kong Baptist University.
 He was ranked one of the 500 world's most influential Muslim leaders in 2009.

 Maulana Qari Muhammad Tayaib Qasmi is an Islamic scholar who has lived in Hong Kong since 1989.
 He served as chief imam and khateeb of the Kowloon Mosque until 2001.
-He has invited many prominent Islamic scholars to Hong Kong from different parts of the world, such as Makki Sahib, Abdul Majeed Nadeem Shah sahib, Imam-e-Kabba, imam Masjid e Nabwi, Maulana Tariq Jameel, Dr. Tahir ul Qadri and Dr. Murtaza Sahib.
+He has invited many prominent Islamic scholars to Hong Kong from different parts of the world, such as Makki Sahib, Abdul Majeed Nadeem Shah sahib, Imam-e-Ka'bah, imam Masjid e Nabwi, Maulana Tariq Jameel, Dr. Tahir ul Qadri and Dr. Murtaza Sahib.
 Dr. Zakir Naik (trustee) is currently running seven large Islamic centres throughout Hong Kong, giving free Quranic education to almost 1500 students including adult students, boys and girls, who study full-time in local schools in Hong Kong.
 The mosque is very important to the Islamic community of Hong Kong.

 Transportation

 The mosque is located near exit A1 of Tsim Sha Tsui station (connected to East Tsim Sha Tsui station by underground walkways).
-It may be reached via the Tsuen Wan line or the West Rail line (if you walk through the station to East Tsim Sha Tsui station).
+It may be reached via the Tsuen Wan line or the Tuen Ma line (if you walk through the station to East Tsim Sha Tsui station).

 There is also a large bus stop situated outside the mosque, with buses to various destinations in Kowloon, New Territories and Hong Kong International Airport.
 This stop is either announced as Kowloon Mosque or Kowloon Park (which is adjacent to the mosque).